 We discuss the above construction and give a few examples and applications to highlight the concept of the operators $\mathcal{D}^{\alpha}{\rho}$ and the relevance of the corresponding Lindblad operators.
-From a modeling point of view we expect that the dissipative mechanics in the macroscopic system and in the quantum system are given building blocks that have to be combined in a suitable way to obtain thermodynamically correct system, either a GENERIC system or a damped Hamiltonian system.
+From a modeling point of view, we emphasize that using the gradient structure with respect to the relative entropy, it is easy to construct thermodynamically consistent coupled system including macroscopic variables $z \in Z$ and a quantum state $\rho$ , see e.g. the quantum-dot model discussed in Section 5.4.
+In particular, we can interpret the dissipative mechanisms in the macroscopic system and in the quantum system as given building blocks that have to be combined in a suitable way to obtain a thermodynamically correct system.
+This can either be a damped Hamiltonian system at constant temperature or a GENERIC (General Equation for Non-Equilibrium Reversible Irreversible Coupling) system where the total energy is preserved while the physical entropy increases.